Confluence Cloud Streaming Configuration

 Follow this guide to integrate Confluence Cloud with your system for real-time events monitoring.

-To enable Real Time Events Monitoring (Streaming) for an existing Confluence Cloud instance, follow these steps:
+To enable DDR (Streaming) for an existing Confluence Cloud instance, follow these steps:

 Ensure the following prerequisites are met:

-Existing Confluence Cloud Instance: You must have an active Confluence Cloud instance.
+Existing Confluence Cloud Instance: There needs to be an active Confluence Cloud instance.

-Enable Development Mode: Activate Development Mode on your Confluence Cloud site.
-Refer to the official Confluence documentation.
+Enable Development Mode: Activate Development Mode on the Confluence Cloud site to be monitored.
+Refer to the official .

-Deploy Proxy Container: Set up our container with a public proxy to allow integration with Confluence Cloud.
+Deploy Proxy Container: Set up the Getvisibility container with a public proxy to allow integration with Confluence Cloud.

 In the product UI, go to the Data Sources > Confluence Cloud page.

-Locate your existing Confluence Cloud scan configuration and select Edit Configuration.
+Locate the existing Confluence Cloud scan configuration and select Edit Configuration.

 Within the Edit Confluence Cloud Configuration page, toggle Data Streaming to ON.

-Copy the Webhook URL provided, as you will use it later.
+Copy the Webhook URL provided, as it will be used later.

 Click Save & Close to apply changes.

-container in your own infrastructure e.g. using Docker or Kubernetes.
+container will need to be deployed in the infrastructure e.g. using Docker or Kubernetes.
 This step involves configuring environment variables and setting up Docker for integration with Confluence Cloud.

 confluence-cloud-streaming-proxy